Solo Travel in Hong Kong

 Hong Kong International Airport, the only airport in Hong Kong is situated in Chek Lap Kok in Lantau Island.
-You can reach the city centre within an hour by train or by bus.
+For Hong Kong International Airport transportation, you can reach the city centre within an hour by bus, or take the Airport Express, one of the lines on the MTR which takes 25 minutes to the airport from Central.
 Prices and routes can be found online.

 Hong Kong to Mainland China—You can go to mainland China after or before your trip to Hong Kong by bus, by train or by plane.